liberolinux/build/README.md

 - A Linux-based operating system (Debian/Ubuntu, Arch, Fedora, etc.)
 - Basic knowledge of shell scripting and Linux system administration
 - Required packages: `bash`, `coreutils`, `gcc`, `make`, `wget`, `curl`, `git`

+Run the following script "01Requirements" to know if your host system have all the packages required to build Libero GNU/Linux.

 ## Getting Started